WVSR-FM

 WVSR was CHR radio in the fall of 1982 and went to #1 with the ratings book in 1986.
-The format did not change as it was Top 40 during the 80's while owned by Beasley Broadcast Group from 1982 until the end of 1986 when Beasley sold to Ardman Broadcasting.
-At least 8 of the Beasley Broadcast Group people moved to Charlotte when Beasley Broadcast bought a station in that market.
+The format did not change as it was Top 40 during the 80s while owned by Beasley Broadcast Group from 1982 until the end of 1986 when Beasley sold to Ardman Broadcasting.
+At least eight of the Beasley Broadcast Group people moved to Charlotte when Beasley Broadcast bought a station in that market.
 The branding of 14 years to take the station to the top of the market was changed with Bristol Broadcasting changing the station logo to Electric 102.

 WVSR was formerly known as "Super 102".